basho/cuttlefish/README.md

 The name is a pun on the pronunciation of 'sysctl' and jokes are better explained.

+This repository retains full history of the original repository, [basho/cuttlefish/](https://github.com/basho/cuttlefish/), but intentionally cut ties with that repo to avoid confusion as to where is the most up-to-date, maintained version is.

+This is the repository used to produce [Hex.pm releases](https://hex.pm/packages/cuttlefish) of the project.

 ## Riak Disclaimer

 While this readme and test suite is Riak-heavy, the fact is that this